guyogev/express_passport_jwt_blog_post/README.md

   passport.use('jwt', jwtLogin);
 ```

-Now we can protect out `/user/index` endpoint
+Now we can protect our `/user/index` endpoint

 ```javascript
 // routes/index.js